thoughtworksarts/thoughtworksarts.github.io/app/_projects/freeicecream-network.markdown

    alt='Three performers wearing orange jumpsuits dancing in blue light' caption='Humans and robots perform ice cream dance' %}

 Working with Thoughtworks developers in India and Chile, the team are developing new autonomous systems to drive the traffic cones.
-They used LiDAR sensors on the robots to wirelessly transmit telemetry data to a Raspberry Pi, which uses ROS2 to map the space and plot trajectories and choreographies.
+They are using LiDAR sensors on the robots to wirelessly transmit telemetry data to a Raspberry Pi "central computer", which uses ROS2 to map the space and plot trajectories and choreographies.

-To do this, the team were supported by [Engineering 4 Research (e4r)](https://www.thoughtworks.com/engineering-research), an initiative of Thoughtworks India committed to advanced research in the fields of radio and optical astronomy, autonomous vehicles, genomics, molecular dynamics and urban sciences.
-Among e4r's research projects are robotics navigation and wayfinding systems, topics we are building upon for this collaboration with h0t club.
+The team are supported by [Engineering 4 Research (e4r)](https://www.thoughtworks.com/engineering-research), an initiative of Thoughtworks India.
+The e4r community are committed to advanced research in the fields of radio and optical astronomy, autonomous vehicles, genomics, molecular dynamics and urban sciences.
+Among e4r's research projects are robotics navigation and wayfinding systems, topics they are building upon for the collaboration with h0t club.

-The individual robots contain sensors that sense the environment objects, simultaneously sending data to the central computer.
-The central computer is capable of localizing the robots and predicts the path in which the robots should move.
-This data is sent back to the bots so that the speed of the motor is controlled and the bot moves to the destination.
-Meanwhile, manual controllers are made ready and given to the audience in order to control the robots.
+The individual robots driving the traffic cones contain sensors that detect environmental objects.
+The central computer receives this data and is capable of localizing the robots, predicting the path the robots should move next.
+This data is sent back to the bots, controlling each motor so that the bot moves to the destination.

+During live performances, manual controllers are given to audience members to allow them to override control of the robots.

 ## Onsite at CounterPulse